NBSutton98/COM-Documentation/docs/task1.md

 - Initialize our file

 ## Getting Started with Express JS
-- Navigate to the terminal window by going --> -->
+- Navigate to the terminal window by going to VIEW --> TERMINAL
   - This can also be done with the shortcut: *(CTRL + SHIFT + `)*
 - Once the terminal has opened, click into it
 - Type the following: **npm init**